History of Microsoft Word: Word for Windows 1989 to 1995

 The first version of Word for Windows was released in November 1989 at a price of USD $498, but was not very popular as Windows users still comprised a minority of the market.
 The next year, Windows 3.0 debuted, followed shortly afterwards by WinWord 1.1, which was updated for the new OS.
 The failure of WordPerfect to produce a Windows version proved a fatal mistake.
 The following year, in 1991, WinWord 2.0 was released which had further improvements and finally solidified Word's marketplace dominance.
 WinWord 6.0 came out in 1993 and was designed for the newly released Windows 3.1.
+By 1991 Word had more than half of the Windows word processor market, more than twice WordPerfect's share.

 The early versions of Word also included copy protection mechanisms that tried to detect debuggers, and if one was found, it produced the message "The tree of evil bears bitter fruit.
 Only the Shadow knows.
 Now trashing program disk." and performed a zero seek on the floppy disk (but did not delete its contents).

 After MacWrite, Word for Macintosh never had any serious rivals, although programs such as Nisus Writer provided features such as non-continuous selection, which were not added until Word 2002 in Office XP.

 Word 5.1 for the Macintosh, released in 1992, was a very popular word processor, owing to its elegance, relative ease of use and feature set.
 However, version 6.0 for the Macintosh, released in 1994, was widely derided, unlike the Windows version.
 It was the first version of Word based on a common code base between the Windows and Mac versions; many accused the Mac version of being slow, clumsy and memory intensive.

 The Windows and Macintosh Word development teams merged after Word for Windows 2.0.
 With the release of Word 6.0 in 1993 Microsoft again attempted to synchronize the version numbers and coordinate product naming across platforms; this time across the three versions for DOS, Macintosh, and Windows (where the previous version was Word for Windows 2.0).
 There may have also been thought given to matching the current version 6.0 of WordPerfect for DOS and Windows, Word's major competitor.
 However, this wound up being the last version of Word for DOS.
 In addition, subsequent versions of Word were no longer referred to by version number, and were instead named after the year of their release (e.g. Word 95 for Windows, synchronizing its name with Windows 95, and Word 98 for Macintosh), once again breaking the synchronization.